Welcome to today's edition of the Rush 24-7 podcast.

 Everybody's associating Democrats with Harry Reid, Nancy Pelosi.

-Uh but, I mean, when they say they didn't get their message out in 2002, opposition to Bush on the war, tax cuts out of the Clinton recession, Wellstone Memorial.
+But, I mean, when they say they didn't get their message out in 2002, opposition to Bush on the war, tax cuts out of the Clinton recession, Wellstone Memorial, I mean, they were getting their message out.

 And that's why they lost.

-Also, after 2002, Tom Dashel, the puffster, was the uh was the Senate majority leader, or in that case, uh minority leader.
+Also after 2002, Tom Daschell, the pupster, was the Senate majority leader, or in that case, minority leader.

 And he came out after the election and said that they had done some polling, some internal polling on me.

-And Dashell admitted they were surprised when their quote-unquote experts told them that, because Democrats believe that the only people listening to me were people who were already conservative and Republican.
+And Dashel admitted they were surprised when their quote-unquote experts told him that, because Democrats believe that the only people listening to me were people who were already conservative and Republican.

 We called him El Diablo in a couple of parodies, and he mentioned that.

-So it puts the light of all this conventional wisdom.
+Look, 2002, a big time year, so it puts the light on all this conventional wisdom.

-And the only thing important about that is the conventional wisdom is stock standard reporting, and it isn't always correct.
+And the only thing important about that is a conventional wisdom is stock standard reporting, and it isn't always correct.

-And we're back at Treshlinbaugh having more fun than a human being should be allowed to have.
+And we're back at Trush Limbaugh having more fun than a human being should be allowed to have.

-Now, this this uh New York Times story in the uh in the New York region where they buried this story in ads, Democrat candidates played down the party.
+Now, this New York Times story in the New York region, where they buried this story in ads, Democrat candidates played down the party.

 Voters in this small city decided overwhelmingly.

-You're gonna remember this when I when I tell you this.
+You're going to remember this when I tell you this.

 Voters in this small city decided overwhelmingly last year to do away with the party affiliation of candidates in local elections.